 AI Strategy

-Make AI feel obvious.
+Make AI feel normal.

-Best first move AI Opportunity Sprint
+Best first move AI Opportunity Consult

 Bud Johnson leading an AI workshop